X00LA/Extension-DynamicLore/README.md

 # DynamicLore Extension for SillyTavern

+**This extension is not affiliated with or endorsed by the SillyTavern team.
+Use at your own risk.**

 *Human Note: Completely created by AI (Claude 3.7 Sonnett with Reasoning).
 I don't know if or how this works.
 Try at your own risk.*
+*Human Note: Completely fixed by AI (Claude 3.5 Sonnett with Reasoning).
+I don't know if or how this works.
+Try at your own risk.*

-Automatically updates World Info/Lorebook entries based on your ongoing conversations, using your connected LLM to analyze chat content and suggest new or updated entries.
+**This extension is designed to enhance your SillyTavern experience by automatically updating your World Info and Lorebook entries based on ongoing conversations.
+It uses a connected Large Language Model (LLM) to analyze chat content and suggest new or updated entries, ensuring your lore remains rich and relevant without manual effort.**

 ## Features